Craig Vann

 The story unfolds at the theme wedding of Sky and Helena, two young lovers who traversed through time to be together.
 Invited to witness their vows is family friend Sam Richter, a CSIS agent, who is not in town just for the wedding; he has been directed to investigate the work of the scientist, Beatrice Westover.

-Dressed in tunics, the three are ready inside the K2 phone booth.
-But, just as the time travel process is engaged, Beatrice’s cat, Hawking, steps on the unattended keyboard, sending the chrononauts to the wrong time and space.
+Just as the time travel process is engaged, Beatrice’s cat, Hawking, steps on the unattended keyboard, sending the chrononauts to the wrong time and space.

 Oh!
 Bring your goggles…